swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ```
 Backreference -> '\g{' NameOrNumberRef '}'
                | '\g' NumberRef
-               | '\k<' Identifier '>'
+               | '\k<' NameOrNumberRef '>'
-               | "\k'" Identifier "'"
+               | "\k'" NameOrNumberRef "'"
                | '\k{' Identifier '}'
                | '\' [1-9] [0-9]+
                | '(?P=' Identifier ')'
 ```

 A backreference evaluates to the value last captured by the referenced capturing group.
+If the referenced capture has not been evaluated yet, the match fails.

 #### Subpatterns